 As a doctor, now, I see that my mother was hardly alone: many patients are genuinely afraid to challenge their doctors.
 And I don’t mean challenge the doctor as in pick a fight with them, but even to ask basic questions.
 When I talk to patients about their diagnosis, they tend to nod and agree with almost anything I say.
 Sometimes, they’ll ask a question or two; very infrequently does someone actually stop me and say, “Hmm, that doesn’t sound quite right”.

-our patients to ask questions and help us perform a final reality check!
+In speaking with patient advocates about this, it seems that patients think they would be rude or presumptuous to question a diagnosis, especially since they think they know so little.
+It’s quite the opposite: doctors should WANT our patients to ask questions and help us perform a final reality check!
 In my practice, I’ve taken to asking patients specifically if they think the diagnosis I had in mind makes sense to them, because it encourages them to bring up any concerns or questions.
 Not infrequently, these questions lead to a real breakthrough and really change their diagnosis and management.

 My mother is my inspiration for writing this book because she had gone through many misdiagnoses: initially a missed diagnosis of cancer and then multiple other misses along the way, including, eventually, a missed diagnosis of pneumonia that led to her death.
 There is nothing I can do bring her back now, but she always believed that one person can make a difference.
 I want to make a difference to my patients and encourage all of you to make a difference in your healthcare.
 Speak up the moment you have a question, the moment you don’t understand something the doctor said.
 Don’t let more time—and more opportunity for misunderstanding—pass by.
 The work that you do will revolutionalize your interactions with your doctor, and potentially change how your doctor interacts with future patients as well.

---Dr. Leana Wen
+–Dr. Leana Wen

 For more on why I write, please visit my blog and website.